Start Sense tasks using REST API

 - Two tasks, specified in the request body, were started.

-Start multiple tasks using task IDs, all task IDs must exist, task filtering ON
+Start multiple tasks with task filtering

 Here two task IDs are valid and on the list of approved task IDs.
 One task ID is invalid (too short).